 Example: “Help save lives!
 Text DONATE to contribute $10 to the XYZ Foundation and provide essential aid to earthquake victims.”

-Protecting Yourself to Avoid Getting Baited by a Text Scam
+Protecting Yourself to Avoid Getting Baited by Text Scams

 - Be skeptical.
 Avoid unsolicited text messages, especially if they ask for personal information or financial details.
 If it sounds too good to be true or makes you feel uneasy, it’s likely a scam.